nodejs/node/doc/api.markdown

 addresses), `MX` (mail exchange records), `TXT` (text records), `SRV` (SRV records), and `PTR` (used for reverse IP lookups).

-The callback has arguments `(err, addresses, ttl, cname)`. `ttl` (time-to-live) is an integer specifying the number of seconds this result is valid for. `cname` is the canonical name for the query.
+The callback has arguments `(err, addresses)`.
 The type of each item in `addresses` is determined by the record type, and described in the documentation for the corresponding lookup methods below.